 What does the examination entail?
 The HMDCB examination consists of 165 multiple-choice questions.
 Candidates will be allowed three (3) hours to complete the exam.
 The examination is offered annually.

 How do I schedule my examination appointment?
 Within 15 business days of receipt of your completed application and payment, HMDCB's testing company partner, PSI/AMP Candidate Services, will send a confirmation of eligibility notification including instructions on how to schedule your examination.
-The last day to schedule your examination appointment is April 24, 2017.

 How do I prepare for the HMDCB certification exam?
 HMDCB has published a detailed content blueprint for candidates, which includes the content areas covered and the approximate number of questions in each area.
 Useful resources would include federal regulations and textbooks, online review courses, and topic specific webinars which are available from other organizations.